 Dragon Ball Z: Kakarot full review

-On the strength of playing 20 minutes or so at E3 2019, I’m cautiously optimistic that Dragon Ball Z: Kakarot is one of the good ones - not least because it seems to be making efforts to nail the tone of the series while taking on the unenviable challenge of forcing the story into a videogame-y shape.
+On the strength of playing chunks of the game at E3 and Gamescom, I’m cautiously optimistic that Dragon Ball Z: Kakarot is one of the good ones - not least because it seems to be making efforts to nail the tone of the series while taking on the unenviable challenge of forcing the story into a videogame-y shape.

-Originally announced only as ‘Project Z’, Kakarot is a single-player action RPG that lets you play as Goku (Kakarot is Goku’s Saiyan name, for the non-nerds reading) through the core Dragon Ball Z storyline - starting from the same point as the manga and anime, and going at least up until the fight with Frieza on Namek, and hopefully beyond - after all, it would be odd for them to have let me play the game's very final fight.
+Originally announced only as ‘Project Z’, Kakarot is a single-player action RPG that lets you play as Goku and others (Kakarot is Goku’s Saiyan name, for the non-nerds reading) through the core Dragon Ball Z storyline - starting from the same point as the manga and anime, and going at least up until the end of the Cell Saga, and hopefully beyond - after all, it would be odd for them to have let me play the game's very final fight.

 If none of that means anything to you then there’s a very real chance that Dragon Ball Z: Kakarot isn’t the game for you.
 As a re-telling of the Dragon Ball Z storyline it’s very possible that it will operate as a nice jumping in point for new fans, but that really doesn’t feel like the target audience here.